-Item 2e(ii)(1) - Recognized Gain or Loss on Cash Sales of Breeding Hogs
+Item 2f(ii) - Recognized Gain or Loss on Cash Sales of Breeding Hogs

-Record the recognized gain or loss on breeding hog cash sales from Item 2e(ii) above.
+Record the recognized gain or loss on breeding hog cash sales from Item 2f(i) above.

 For raised livestock, the gain will generally be the amount of cash sales proceeds reported above since the costs of raising the livestock have already been deducted as a business expense.